-Our experts recommend brushing it or using a sponge to scrub the mixture into the wood.
+I’d advise either brushing or using a sponge to thoroughly scrub this solution into the wood.
 It’s also crucial to remember that using bleach on its own is only effective when handling mold on non-porous wood materials.

 Using White Vinegar